Health care executive’s killer evades police for fourth day as backpack, DNA and bullets offer clues into his identity

 Authorities investigating whether shooter used specialized weapon

-Investigators are also looking into the possibility the gunman who killed Thompson may have used what is known as a veterinary gun, a larger firearm used on farms and ranches, Kenny, the chief detective of the NYPD, told The New York Times.
+Investigators are also looking into the possibility the gunman who killed Thompson may have used what is known as a veterinary gun, a larger firearm used on farms and ranches to put down animals without causing a loud noise, Kenny, the chief detective of the NYPD, said Friday.

-“If an animal has to get put down, the animal can be shot without” the weapon causing a large noise, Kenny said.

 The veterinary gun is based on the design of a British-made Welrod pistol, dating back to World War II, was an assassin’s weapon, Miller explained.